uptoratlen/freeCommanderDownAndUp/README.md

 ## What it does
 For users with less experience, basically what it does:
-Python opens a chrome (headless == invisible) browser with a new profile (so your real one does not get altered) by the webdriver. chromedriver is the link between chrome and selenium, and than it simulates browser actions like oyu woudl do to download a new version.
-Login , select the download and install it optional.
+Python opens a chrome (headless == invisible) browser with a new profile (so your real one does not get altered) by the webdriver. chromedriver is the link between chrome and selenium, and than it simulates browser actions like you would do, to download a new version.
+Login, select the download and install it optional or extract the portable version.
 As I expect that the webpage may be altered by some time, I guess later the automation will fail.
 The program is to some extent configurable for this case.

 First use (env)
 ```
-* The job ran successful with webpages at April 4th 2022.
+* The job ran successful with webpages on April 4th 2022.
 * Python 3.7.3
 * Selenium was version 4.1.3
 * ChromeDriver 98.0.4758.80 (7f0488e8ba0d8e019187c6325a16c29d9b7f4989-refs/branch-heads/4758@{#972})
 * Chrome 99.0.4844.84 (Offizieller Build) (64-Bit)
-* hosting OS was Windows 11 (21H2)
+* Hosting OS was Windows 11 (21H2)
 ```

 ## Setup